-- a.
-Examine without charge, at the Plan Administrator's office and at other specified locations, such as worksites and union halls, all documents governing the Plan, including insurance contracts and collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration. - b.
-Obtain, upon written request to the Plan Administrator, copies of documents governing the operation of the Plan, including insurance contracts and collective bargaining agreements, and copies of the latest annual report (Form 5500 Series) and updated certificate of coverage.
+- b.
+Obtain, upon written request to the plan administrator, copies of documents governing the operation of the plan, including insurance contract and collective bargaining agreements, and copies of the latest annual report (Form 5500 Series) and updated certificate of coverage.
 The administrator may make a reasonable charge for the copies. - c.
-Receive a summary of the Plan's annual financial report.
-The Plan Administrator is required by law to furnish each participant with a copy of this summary annual report.
+Receive a summary of the plan's annual financial report.
+The plan administrator is required by law to furnish each participant with a copy of this summary annual report.